muhammadadilnaeem/Practice-Projects/README.md

 1. **Project 1: Exploratory Data Analysis App**
    - **Description:** A brief description of the project.
-   - **Technologies Used:** List of technologies and tools used in this project are [Streamlit, numpy, pandas,ydata_profiling].
+   - **Technologies Used:** List of technologies and tools used in this project are
+     - Streamlit
+     - Numpy
+     - Pandas
+     - ydata_profiling

 ## **Skills**